BBK-PiJ-2014-66/exercises/day17/README.md

 * interesting get plateau at 12 threads - is this because this is the actual number of cores or some other reason?

+# 6 Immutability (*)
+**Look at the attached program `ImmutableExample`.
+Read it carefully.
+Do you see any flaws?
+If yes, what would you change to make the program work without problems?
+What whould you change to make the IDCard class immutable?**
+* The program [ImmutableExample](src/e06immutability/ImmutableExample.java) runs but the print out of the `Citizen` varies run to run sometimes printing *John ...
+1971* and sometime Mary ...
+1985 (but if one was really unlucky the two could be mixed).
+This showsthat supplying the same `MutableIDCard` object to the two threads means they can interfer.
+As this  is presumably not wanted have altered `Citizen`to keep a defensive copy of the supplied `id` rather than the original.
+With this can program always prints  *John ...
+1971*.